JakeRoyRandall/island-time-rust/README.md

 `--max-legs N` limits either search to `1..8` ferry legs.
 The planner tracks each island and leg count separately, so a faster route that uses more legs cannot hide a feasible constrained route.

+`--max-duration MINUTES` limits elapsed time from the requested `--at` minute to arrival, or from the selected departure to arrival for `--arrive-by`; it accepts `0..1440`.
+Deadline searches continue to earlier departures until both constraints fit.
+It is rejected by `--list-routes`.

 Repeat `--avoid-route FROM:TO` to exclude a directed ferry edge while planning.
 Island names are case-insensitive and each edge may be listed once; the reverse direction is independent.
 The filter applies to earliest, deadline, waypoint, and leg-limited searches and is rejected by `--list-routes`.

 `--via ISLAND` requires the itinerary to visit one waypoint while sharing the same route search, leg budget, transfer buffer, timetable, and avoid filters.
 The waypoint may be the origin or destination; avoiding it is an error.
 This applies to both earliest-arrival and `--arrive-by` searches.